 The neurostimulator can then create electrical pulses that help control the movement symptoms of Parkinson's, including tremor, slowed movement, and stiffness.

 Along the way, you will have the support and expertise of a neurologist and neurosurgeon who have special training and experience with deep brain stimulation.
 Remember, the duration and procedural steps can vary by doctor and hospital.

 This step is designed to get you and the surgical team ready for DBS surgery.
 You may need an MRI scan to capture an image of your brain.
 The MRI image helps the neurosurgeon to plan and place the leads exactly in the right place.

-A neurosurgeon will implant the DBS system in two steps.
-Your neurosurgeon will place the leads first, guided by the images and maps of your brain.
+Your neurosurgeon will implant the DBS system in two steps.
+They will place the leads first, guided by the images and maps of your brain.
 For this part of the surgery, you will be awake so you can confirm that the leads are placed in the best location to control your movement symptoms.
 Though you will be awake, you will not feel pain.

 As the second step, the neurostimulator may be placed on the same day, or on a different day.
 For this part of the surgery, you will be under general anaesthesia.

 After checking that the leads are properly positioned, your surgeon will place the neurostimulator under the skin of your chest, just below the collarbone.
 Then your surgeon will connect the leads to the neurostimulator using extensions that run under the skin from the chest to your neck and head.

 Generally, you will be ready to return home a few days after surgery.
 Healing at home can continue for several weeks.
 It’s normal to feel some discomfort or pain at the incision sites; this is managed with medication.
 The neurologist or DBS-specialised nurse will discuss resuming activity and exercise.

 Programming begins after you have healed from surgery.
 Your neurologist will turn on the device at your first programming session.
 At that time, medication may also be adjusted.